michaelweihaosong/michaelweihaosong.github.io/_pages/about.md

 Research Interests
 ---
 <!--My research focus is primarily on graph machine learning.
 Specifically, I am interested in **fair and robust graph learning, dynamic graph learning, and few shot learning on graphs**.-->
-My research focus is primarily on fianncial forecasting.
+My research focus is primarily on financial forecasting.

 Academic Services
 ------